alexfaisca/sparkx/README.md

   Cargo.toml       # workspace file
  ```

-  Add *SparkX* to the members of the workspace in `workspace/Cargo.toml`:
+  Add *SparX* to the members of the workspace in `workspace/Cargo.toml`:

 ```toml
 [workspace]